Functions Development Guidelines

 } -

-- Click on the Publish button of the Test payload to see it in action.
+- Click the Publish button in the Test payload section to see the Function in action.

 Trigger Functions

-When the Module starts, each Function of the Module runs on all the data centers of the PubNub Network until the Module is stopped.
-To achieve superior performance and the lowest latencies possible, all functions run hot.
+When the Package Revision starts, each Function in a given Package Revision runs on all the data centers of the PubNub Network until the Package Revision is stopped.
+To achieve superior performance and the lowest latencies possible, all Functions run hot.
+This means that they are all ready to process incoming request rather than forcing Functions into a resource-saving mode if they do not receive traffic for some time.

-When the Module starts, each Function of the Module runs on all the data centers of the PubNub Network.
+When the Package Revision starts, each Function of the Package Revision runs on all the data centers of the PubNub Network.

-When the Module is stopped, all Functions in the Module are stopped.
-Messages will pass through the PubNub network without triggering your saved Functions.
-Web API calls made to On Request Functions will result in a 404 Not Found error.
+When the Package Revision is stopped, all Functions in the Package Revision are stopped.
+Messages will pass through the PubNub Network without triggering your saved Functions.
+Web API calls made to On Request Functions will result in a 404 Not Found